pickettbd/meryl/documentation/source/quick-start.rst

 (Messy detail: Option `-Q` turns off the report of the command tree.
-Option `-t 1` is supplied to prevent meryl from processing its 64 data chunks in parallel; for the print operation this results in the output kmers being unsorted.
+Option `-t 1` is supplied to prevent meryl from processing its 64 data chunks in parallel; for the print operation this results in the output k-mers being unsorted.
 See {INSERT LINK TO THREADS AND PRINT HERE}.)

-Let's now count the other two databases and combine the kmers from all three genomes into one database, all in one command.
+Let's now count the other two databases and combine the k-mers from all three genomes into one database, all in one command.

 .. code-block:: none